dictation-toolbox/aenea/README.rst

 Server (Windows)
 ~~~~~~~~~~~~~~~~

-Note that the windows server does not support a security token, without which any webpage can POST RPCs to the server just by getting you to click a link.

 windows server by @grayjay

 Note that the Windows server only supports a subset of the commands (``key_press``, ``write_text``, and ``pause``; ``get_context`` currently only returns the title of the foreground window as "title" and the title of the foreground window's ancestor as "name".).